-The heat exchangers transfer heat from the exhaust system into convection air.
+The heat exchangers transfer hot air from the exhaust system into convection air.
+Remove the stainless steel top baffle to access the heat exchangers.
 There are 2 clean out rods located under the heat exchangers.

 When describing the location of a component, it is always AS YOU FACE THE FRONT OF THE APPLIANCE.